TalhaAhmed2000/Digital-Literacy-Survey-App/README.md

 For more details on why these combination of questions, please refer to the research paper and on how to use the model developed, refer to the github

 ## Why Digital Literacy?
-In Pakistan more than 50% of the population is below the poverty line and consequently have no access to education or even the basic "Internet" tools like searching up on Google or bookmarking tabs etc. Thus, from a policy intervention perspective, having a clear idea of the seriousness of the issue by quantifying a metric developed in the research paper, really goes a long way to improving the situation in Pakistan by providing and spending resources in areas most needed.
+Digital technologies can play an important role in alleviating poverty and inequality by enabling access to economic opportunities (Jack and Suri 2014; Chun and Tang 2018; Hjort and Tian 2021).
+However, 43% of the developing world’s population or nearly 3 billion people, remain offline.
+This is despite the fact that 94% of the developing countries populations is covered by at least a 3G cellular network.
+One major barrier to closing the digital divide is the lack of digital literacy (Dimaggioet al. 2004; Zillien and Hargittai 2009; Rains and Tsetsi 2017; Hargittai and Micheli 2019).
+Digital literacy—defined as the ability to access and effectively find information online (Hargittai 2005; Gilster 1997) is the most often cited reason for why individuals are held back from taking up the Internet (World Bank 2021).

+Digital literacy matters not only for Internet adoption, but also for effectively finding information in the digital space.
+Evidence from developing countries shows that digital technologies provide access to valuable information about markets, jobs, health, educational and financial ser-vices, but their benefits depend on complementary investments that enable effective use of these technologies such as infrastructure and skills (Aker and Blumenstock 2014; Wheeler et al. 2022; Dodson et al. 2013).
+Thus, digital literacy by enabling effective use of the digital technologies, can play a crucial role in expanding economic opportunities, thereby leading to human development and poverty reduction.
+Furthermore, several studies show that individuals with higher digital literacy are better at spotting fake news and misleading content online (Ali and Qazi 2022; Sirlin et al.2021;Muda et al. 2021;Flintham et al. 2018).
+Thus, digital literacy can help individuals become more discerning consumers of online content, which can in turn have positive effects on social and political behaviors (Levy 2021; Guriev et al. 2020; Zhuravskaya et al. 2020; Iyengar et al. 2019)

 # How can you contribute?
-This app is hopefully the first of the many steps we will be taking to imporving the digital literacy in Pakistan.
+This app is hopefully the first of the many steps to imporving the digital literacy in Pakistan.
 Adding additional features to the app is highly encouraged, more so if they help in the later data analysis part of the survey questionnaire.
 Some of them may include but not limited to:

 - Having an interactive dashboard once the user is done filling the survey.
 The dashboard can show his/her percentile among all the participants and some basic statistics like mean, median etc.
 - A more interactive interface such as allowing user to see the history of their past attempts (if any).
 - Shiny Apps are generally optimized for 1-page web apps so we had to use the "brochure" API (see details: https://github.com/ColinFay/brochure/blob/main/README.md) for navigating back and forth between the webpages.
 Hence, transferring this to some other popular and efficient web frameworks like JavaScript or MERN stack would be highly appreciated and helpful.
 But some work might need to be done before for transferring the Random Forest Model from R to a new language.

-To share feedback regarding any additions to the app, email at ...
+To share feedback regarding any additions to the app, email at (add email here)

 ## Setting Up Shiny-server

-Once you have installed *shiny server (visit https://posit.co/products/open-source/shinyserver/)*, we have to set up the configuration file.
-The following shows the command and a sample output
+Once one has installed *shiny server (visit https://posit.co/products/open-source/shinyserver/)*, to set up the configuration file, do the following:

 ```
 # Access the configuration file in the etc/shiny-server directory